based on Reviews

 • Swiss Society for Nutrition Research (SGE)

-• Swiss Nutrition Association (SVE)
+• Swiss Association for Nutrition (SVE)

 Food and Nutrition Board (USA)